Skip to content

 We have had a super busy week in Year One this week!

 Over the last couple of weeks in RE, we’ve been learning about the parable of The Lost Son.
 We spent time exploring the meaning of the story, reflecting on the importance of forgiveness and thinking about a time when we forgave someone.
-This week, the children had a go at acting out the parable themselves and performing in small groups infront of the class.
+This week, the children had a go at acting out the parable themselves and performing in small groups in front of the class.

 Then, to finish off our Louis Braille topic, the children used playdough to create Braille.
 In doing so, the children were able to understand how Braille works through their sense of touch.

 Finally, we conducted a science investigation to identify different flavours of jelly.
 The children predicted the flavours of jelly first through their sight based upon the colour of the jelly.
 Then, the children were able to use their sense of smell and taste to identify the correct flavours of jelly.
-Athough, it was tricky because the flavours didn't always match the colour of the jelly!
+Although, it was tricky because the flavours didn't always match the colour of the jelly!
 Our favourite jelly was the blue one.

 w/c 13.10.25

-In maths this week, we used a hands-on approch to order numbers from smallest to greatest.
+In maths this week, we used a hands-on approach to order numbers from smallest to greatest.
 The children had the opportunity to work independently while also communicating with one another to place themselves in the correct order.
 This encouraged not only their problem-solving skills but also teamwork!

 We also had some extra excitement this week thanks to our school disco!